lmw-gh-personal/CObs/README.md

 <a id="r-eff-2020">![R-effective in 2020 related to level of NPIs](https://github.com/lmw-gh-2020/CObs/blob/assets/R-Eff-Annotated.png)</a>

-Pointing out this correspondence is not intended to serve as a political critique of the desirability or otherwise of NPIs as a response to this or any other epidemic, though the author notes that if they are going to be instituted, then best to move fast at low incidence, as delayed responses often result in "worst of both worlds" outcomes.
+The result set corroborates the principle of rapid response, namely that if NPIs are going to adopted as an epidemic response at all, then best to move fast at low incidence, as delayed responses often result in "worst of both worlds" outcomes.

 ### Project Scope